-Once you have confirmation of your team's acceptance into the tournament, you'll want to black out the dates on TTM, or if the schedule is already posted, you'll have to consult your schedule and arrange for game switches (that's in the next section, don't worry!).
+Once you have confirmation of your team's acceptance into the tournament, you'll want to black out the dates on your TeamSnap as well as TTM.
+If the schedule is already posted, you'll have to consult your schedule and arrange for game switches (that's in the next section, don't worry!).